 *We are actively recruiting for this study.

-This study will examine the effects of a drug on behavior, fear conditioning, and emotions in healthy volunteers and participants with symptoms of posttraumatic stress disorder.
+This study will examine the effects of a drug on behavior, fear conditioning, and emotions in trauma-exposed volunteers and participants with symptoms of posttraumatic stress disorder.

 Childhood adversity and brain and behavioral development in children